Poltsi/Getting_And_Cleaning_Data/README.md

 ### R

-Obviously, as this is a R-script
+Obviously, as this is a R-script.
+Version 3.1.0 was used both in Linux as well as Windows.

 ### reshape R-library